StackVista/stackstate-docs/saas/user-management.md

 - **realm-admin**: Members of this group can log in to the Keycloak realm console and perform operations allowed by their user management mode (Basic or Advanced).

 - **stackstate-k8s-troubleshooter**: Users in this group are assigned the `stackstate-k8s-troubleshooter` Keycloak client role, which maps to the StackState role with the same name.
-The role grants regular Stackstate permissions.
+The role grants regular StackState permissions.

 - **stackstate-k8s-admin**: Users in this group are assigned the `stackstate-k8s-admin` Keycloak client role, which maps to the StackState role with the same name.
-The role grants privileged Stackstate permissions.
+The role grants privileged StackState permissions.

-## Basic User Management
+## Basic user management

 - Log in to Keycloak Admin Console.